Preventing Theft in a Store

 You acted correctly.

-You are not obligated to remain silent about theft.
+With regard to theft, you are not obligated to remain silent.

-You did well not to scold her, but simply asked her to take out what was in the bag, and this is not an accusation of theft.
+You also did well not to scold her but simply asked her to take out what was in the bag, and this is not considered as accusing her of stealing.

 Comments